 In Chapter 5, you can read about the recourses which a right holder has open to them if someone else utilises their rights.
 The recourses are very similar within the various intellectual property laws.
 They are therefore considered collectively.
 In Chapter 5, you can read about how you can earn money on intellectual property rights.

 1.9 Patents internationally

 The prerequisites for being granted and using a patent are ultimately regulated in national legislation.
 The general rule is therefore that a Swedish patent is required for protection in Sweden and that a Swedish patent has no effect abroad.
 Originally, the only option open to anyone wanting to obtain patent protection in Sweden was to submit an application to PRV.
 However, an alternative path is available.
-An application for a European patent can be submitted to the European Patent Office (EPO), which has its head office in Munich.
-If the EPO approves an application and grants a European patent, the applicant can request that the patent be granted validity in all or some of the European states participating in the collaboration.
-Within a certain period of time following the EPO’s decision, anyone who is granted a European patent can then notify PRV that the patent is to have the same effect in Sweden as a patent granted by PRV.
-PRV will not carry out any further assessment.
-The only requirements are that the patent holder submits a Swedish translation of the patent document or least the patent claims, and pays a fee for PRV to publish the translation.
-Once this has been done, the patent is valid as a Swedish patent.
+An application for a European patent can be filed with the European Patent Office (EPO), headquartered in Munich.
+Upon grant of a European patent, the patent holder needs to request that the patent be valid in all or some of the contracting member states.
+This is achieved either by validating the patent or by requesting unitary effect.